magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 ---

-# How to build an AI Agent from scratch?
+# How to build an AI Agent?

 ### Agent reasoning loop